duncanmcclean/simple-commerce/README.md

 ### And lots more...

-Simple Commerce might be simple but it's not basic - there's dozens of handy features to help you build small-medium e-commerce stores.
+Simple Commerce might be simple, but it's not basic - there's dozens of handy features to help you build small-medium e-commerce stores.

 ## Support